Rabbits are brilliant and enjoy learning new things.

-The important thing is that the harness goes around the rabbit's body as well as around the neck - never use just a collar and lead on a rabbit as this may snap their neck.
+The important thing is that the harness goes around the rabbit’s body and around the neck – never use just a collar and lead on a rabbit as this may snap their neck.

 Most harnesses are adjustable and are available in different sizes.
 You should be able to fit two fingers in between the harness and the rabbit’s body at all points but it must not be too loose or the rabbit will just wriggle out of it.

-For more than 150 years, people have been exhibiting rabbits at shows.
+For over 150 years, people have been exhibiting rabbits at shows.
 The showing of different breeds and varieties of rabbits at exhibitions and competitions has been around since the late 1800s and more people enjoy the fellowship of these events every day.

 Associations & Councils

-The BRC (British Rabbit Council) in the UK and the ARBA (American Rabbit Breeders Association) are two of the largest and most influential of the organizations.
-They have quite a strict standard of entry and list of regulations, but with the right rabbit training techniques and know-how, you too could have a prize-wining rabbit on your hands.
+The BRC (British Rabbit Council) in the UK and the ARBA (American Rabbit Breeders Association) are two of the largest and most influential of the rabbit organizations.
+They have quite a strict standard of entry and the list of regulations, but with the right rabbit training techniques and know-how, you too could have a prize-winning rabbit on your hands.

 All recognized breeds and varieties of rabbits can be shown and shows range from small club shows and county fairs to huge state and national events.
 This variety provides a wide range of competition for rabbit raisers, breeders and owners.

-Each show will have slightly different rules but the basics principals of showing rabbits are more or less the same worldwide.
+Each show will have slightly different rules but the basic principles of showing rabbits are more or less the same worldwide.

 Posing the rabbit on the table for the showmanship contest can be done in several ways (for example, sideways, facing the contestant, or facing the judge).
 However, the usual posing position is to have the rabbit face the judge.